The ULTIMATE Hot Tub Set Up Guide for new owners

 Saltwater hot tubs systems are actually chlorine generators, learn more about Saltwater systems.

-There are other sanitizers to choose from than these listed.
+There are other sanitizers to choose from than these listed above.
 To learn more or if you are still unsure of which sanitizer to use, visit our Hot Tub Sanitizer Comparison guide.

 Get All Your Start-Up Essentials